enatsek/Debian-Ubuntu/LVMOnDebianUbuntu.md

 Now it is time to unplug the 20 GB disk.

-Output of "lsblk -i" command after removing the disk:
+Output of `lsblk -i` command after removing the disk:

 ```
 NAME   MAJ:MIN RM  SIZE RO TYPE MOUNTPOINTS